Case Study Competition

 NASPA's Annual Conference will host a Graduate Preparation Programs Fair on Sunday, March 29, 2020 from 2:00 pm - 3:30 pm in Austin, TX.
 This year's fair will be held as part of the Undergraduate Student Conference.
 There is no fee associated with program participation for graduate programs.
 All graduate programs in higher education and student affairs are welcome and encouraged to register.
-Please use this link to reserve your program’s spot at this year’s preparation fair: http://apps.naspa.org/cfp/evt_frm_user.cfm?event_id=2341.
+Registration for the Fair is currently full.
+Please use this link to reserve your program’s spot on the waitlist at this year’s preparation fair: http://apps.naspa.org/cfp/evt_frm_user.cfm?event_id=2341.

 Please contact Jill Dunlap at firstname.lastname@example.org with any questions about the Grad Prep Fair.

 Join us for a meeting of program coordinators for higher education and student affairs graduate programs.
 In this session, graduate preparation program coordinators will engage in productive dialogue and information exchange related to the multiple and complex demands of the program coordinator role.

 This event is invitation only.
 For questions about the details of the meeting, please contact Rozana Carducci at email@example.com.